-- Parent/Child interaction: "I do something; you do something"
+- allow infant to repeat activities over and over again Practice - Parent/Child interaction: "I do something; you do something"

-Setting The Stage- Providing a safe learning environment

-Objective Of The Partnership:
+Ping - Pong Setting The Stage- Providing a safe learning environment Objective Of The Partnership:

 To review the Hincks Dellcrest, Canada, "Learning through Play" Calendar (Birth - 3 yrs.) to make it ethnically and culturally suitable to India.